ValoCookie/osu-Requests/README.md

 The selected reward needs to have **viewer text input enabled**, because the viewer pastes the osu! beatmap link into the redemption message.

 This lets streamers turn map requests into a Twitch reward without needing a separate bot command system.

 ---

+# OBS browser overlays

+The GitHub development build can host local Browser Source overlays for:

+- **Current Map**
+- **Compact Queue**
+- **Queue Status**

+Each overlay has its own local URL.
+Add any of them to OBS as separate Browser Sources — **you can use one or multiple overlays at the same time**.

+---